JuliaAstro/XPA.jl/docs/src/client.md

 XPA$MESSAGE message (class:name ip:port)
 ```

-depending whether an error or an informative message has been set (with
+depending whether an error or an informative message has been set.
+When a message indicates
-`XPA.error()` or `XPA.message()` respectively).
-Note that when there is an
-error stored in an messages entry, the corresponding data buffers may or may
+an error, the corresponding data buffers may or may not be empty, depending on the
-not be empty, depending on the particularities of the server.
+particularities of the server.